Gixx/worstpractice.github.io/src/_posts/2022-11-11-refactoring-the-dependency-injection-container.md

 To make this whole mess type-safe, we need to find a way to define all units for the configuration.
 Just a fast thinking to write our the grocery list:

 * **Argument item** - One particular parameter.
-It stores the index (position), the type (string, integer, boolean etc), the value and if it's a service reference or not.
+It stores the index (position), the type (string, integer, boolean etc.), the value and whether it's a service reference or not.
 * **Argument collection** - This stores all the **Argument items**, that will be passed to the class constructor.
 * **Callable item** - The method name and the method's parameter list (which is an Argument collection).
 * **Callable collection** - This stores all the **Callable items**, we want to call after the service is initialized.